-Last month’s award of the Nobel Price in economics set off a great deal of chortling because one of the three recipients, Eugene Fama, received the award for saying that markets are efficient at capital allocation and another, Robert Schiller, received the award for saying they are not.
+Last month’s award of the Nobel Price in economics set off a great deal of chortling because one of the three recipients, sick Eugene Fama, ed received the award for saying that markets are efficient at capital allocation and another, generic Robert Schiller, received the award for saying they are not.
 Typical is this response by John Kay:

 The Royal Swedish Academy of Sciences continues to astonish the public when awarding the Nobel Memorial Prize in Economics.
 In 2011 it celebrated the success of recent research in promoting macroeconomic stability.
 This year it pays tribute to the capacity of economists to predict the long-run movement of asset prices.

 People with knowledge of financial economics may be further surprised that this year Eugene Fama and Robert Shiller are both recipients.
 Prof Fama made his name by developing the efficient market hypothesis, long the cornerstone of finance theory.
 Prof Shiller is the most prominent critic of that hypothesis.
 It is like awarding the physics prize jointly to Ptolemy for his theory that the Earth is the centre of the universe, and to Copernicus for showing it is not.

 To me, much of the argument about whether or not markets are efficient misses the point.
 There are conditions, it seems, under which markets seem to do a great job of managing risk, keeping the cost of capital reasonable, and allocating capital to its most productive use, and there are times when clearly this does not happen.
 The interesting question, in that case, becomes what are the conditions under which the former seems to occur.